NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsM.clean.rst

 the SuperBASIC interpreter.
 Since the system does not treat nested sub-directories differently, the above warning applies to long sub-directory prefixes as well.
-However, this lock up will only occur when creating sub- directories not when using them.
+However, this lock up will only occur when creating sub-directories not when using them.
 This problem is fixed on SMS v2.85.

 **NOTE 5**